rameshMonika/Migrant-buddy/README.md

 `NEXT_PUBLIC_API_BASE_URL` (set in `.env.local`, defaults to `http://localhost:8000`),
-the Whisper service directly at `NEXT_PUBLIC_WHISPER_WS_URL` (defaults to `ws://localhost:8002/transcribe/ws`), and the TTS service directly at `NEXT_PUBLIC_TTS_API_BASE_URL` (defaults to `http://localhost:8003`) — there's no proxying between any of them.
+the Whisper service directly at `NEXT_PUBLIC_WHISPER_WS_URL` (defaults to `ws://localhost:8002/transcribe/ws`), and the TTS service directly at `NEXT_PUBLIC_TTS_API_BASE_URL` (defaults to `http://localhost:8003`), there's no proxying between any of them.

 <a id="option-b-docker"></a>
 ### Option B: Docker

-Runs the RAG service, Whisper service, TTS service, frontend, Redis, Ollama, and vLLM as seven containers via one `docker-compose.yml` — an alternative to backend setup and Option A above, no local Python/Node install needed.
-Docker still just bind-mounts whatever `data/processed/` the notebooks already produced on your machine (read-write, not read-only — Chroma writes its own SQLite WAL/lock files even when only querying).
+Runs the RAG service, Whisper service, TTS service, frontend, Redis, Ollama, and vLLM as seven containers via one `docker-compose.yml`, an alternative to backend setup and Option A above, no local Python/Node install needed.
+Docker still just bind-mounts whatever `data/processed/` the notebooks already produced on your machine (read-write, not read-only, Chroma writes its own SQLite WAL/lock files even when only querying).

 Prerequisites:
 - Docker Desktop
 - For vLLM specifically: an NVIDIA GPU with Docker Desktop's WSL2 GPU passthrough configured (NVIDIA Container Toolkit).
-Without it, the `vllm` service will fail to start — either set that up first, or remove the `deploy:` block from `vllm` in `docker-compose.yml` and set `MIGRANTBUDDY_GENERATION_BACKEND=ollama` under `rag`'s `environment:` to fall back to Ollama (CPU-friendly, no GPU needed).
+Without it, the `vllm` service will fail to start, either set that up first, or remove the `deploy:` block from `vllm` in `docker-compose.yml` and set `MIGRANTBUDDY_GENERATION_BACKEND=ollama` under `rag`'s `environment:` to fall back to Ollama (CPU-friendly, no GPU needed).
-- `.env` at the project root (`copy .env.example .env`) — same file the local setup uses, for Langfuse keys etc.
+- `.env` at the project root (`copy .env.example .env`), same file the local setup uses, for Langfuse keys etc.

 ```powershell